Frequently Asked Questions about Sand Art

 Isn’t this just paint by number?
 Where is the creativity?

-Besides the variety of options available to create your art with our techniques and assorted colors of sand, we also feel that especially for young children, having a guide is a great tool for teaching.
+Besides the variety of options available to create your sand art with our techniques and assorted colors of art sand, we also feel that especially for young children, having a guide is a great tool for teaching.
 What are seemingly simple outline shapes can evolve and be customized for different ages, and skill levels.

 If you want full control over your design canvas we do also sell blank self adhesive sand art design canvases in different sizes.
 Artists will need to use an Xacto knife or similar tool to cut into the top layer.
 These boards are also preferred by collage artists and multimedia artists.